Mlbb-database/Mlbb-database.github.io/docs/privacy-policy.md

 - Identify and fix bugs and crashes using services like Crashlytics
 - Enhance user experience by understanding usage patterns
 - Ensure the App functions properly across different devices and operating systems
-- Display relevant advertisements through AdMob
+- Display relevant advertisements using the Advertising ID for Google AdMob

 ---

 ## 3. Data Sharing and Disclosure

 We do not sell, trade, or otherwise transfer your personal information to outside parties.
 However, we may share non-personal information with:
-- **Google AdMob:** For serving personalized and non-personalized ads.
+- **Google AdMob:** For serving personalized and non-personalized ads using the Advertising ID.
 - **Crashlytics:** To analyze and resolve application crashes effectively.
 - **Shizuku Integration:** The App uses Shizuku to enable advanced functionalities that require system-level APIs.
 Shizuku does not collect or transmit personal data but facilitates direct access to certain Android APIs locally on your device.
 - **Other third-party service providers** assisting in app operations, under strict confidentiality agreements.